zeek/zeek-docs/doc/install.rst

   dependencies as instructed below.
 It's possible to install them from other sources (msys2, cygwin, etc), which we leave to the reader.

+  Cloning the repository will also require Developer Mode to be enabled in Windows.
+This is due to the existence of a number of symbolic links in the repository.
+Without Developer Mode, ``git`` on Windows will ignore these links and builds will fail.
+There are a couple of different ways to enable it, and the settings may differ depending on the version of Windows.

   .. code-block:: console

      choco install -y --no-progress visualstudio2019buildtools --version=16.11.11.0